ivanitlearning/AWS-Associate-Courses/SAA-C02.md

 ---

+# 1. AWS-Fundamentals

-## 1.2.
-AWS-Fundamentals
+## 1.1.

-Note: The numbering starts at 1.2 because I deleted 1.1 and am too lazy to renumber everything.

-### AWS Support Plans

-- Basic (free)
-- Developer (one user, general guidance)
-- Business (multiple users, personal guidance)
-- Enterprise (Technical account manager)

-### 1.2.1.
 Public vs Private Services

 Refers to the networking only, not permissions.